-Not allowed to live in the cities, the Jews started to settle down in nearby villages.
-Taking advantage of the support of landlords, who were interested in collecting higher taxes, the Jews established numerous inns, taverns and slaughterhouses there.
+Not allowed to live in the cities, the Jews started to settle in nearby villages.
+Taking advantage of the support of landlords, who were interested in collecting higher taxes, the Jews began to establish inns, taverns and slaughterhouses there.
 That gave rise to many protests of the Polish craftsmen, who were organized into guilds.
-In 1748 the butchers of Gostyń turned to the owner of the town with formal request, explaining difficult financial situation brought about by unfair competition on the part of the followers of Moses' denomination.
+In 1748, the butchers of Gostyń turned to the owner of the town with a formal request, explaining difficult financial situation brought about by unfair competition on the part of the followers of Moses' denomination.
 Although Jews were not allowed to settle down in the town proper, with the help of the local landowners they managed to find accommodation in nearby inns and taverns (e.g. Grabonóg, Krajewice, Strzelce, Gola).

 Local butchers were afraid of competition from the Jews working in the same profession.
 They even lodged a complaint to the duchess, claiming sharp decrease in income: “… things had got so far that some of the locals had moved out of the town and nearly all of us gave up on that trade”.
-It is not certain whether the situation was that dramatic, yet it is worth remembering that the innkeepers and guild of brewers had the same problems.
-The situation became extremely unfavorable for the craftsmen and tradespeople of Gostyń in the second half of the 18th century, which was related to the founding of Piaski.
+It is not certain whether the situation was that dramatic, yet it is worth remembering that the innkeepers and the guild of brewers had the same problems.
+The situation became extremely unfavourable for the craftsmen and tradespeople of Gostyń in the second half of the 18th century, which was related to the founding of Piaski.

 In less than twenty years since the founding, the fast-developing town of Piaski became home to 113 followers of Moses' denomination, whereas Polish people constituted 21% of the residents there.
 Within the next two decades, the tendency became stronger: in 1820 the number of Catholics decreased to 56 people (13%), Evangelicals to 177 (41.1%), whereas the number of Jews topped 198 people, which corresponded to 45.9% of the whole population.

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: firstname.lastname@example.org